I’m a complete beginner; which course is suitable for me?

 I’ve made clothes before, but they never fit and I’m not happy with the finish.
 Will you be able to help?

 Yes!
 Careful measuring and understanding the pattern are both crucial.
 For example, we often measure 3 sizes larger than our usual high-street size.
-Leonie can give you top tips for making sure you come to your first class fully prepared and confident.
+Leonie and Becky can give you top tips for making sure you come to your first class fully prepared and confident.

 Can I bring my own sewing machine?